hansreier/techreier/eDrops/src/main/resources/static/markdown/about/tech.md

 I have professionally been working with Java and Kotlin projects that includes Angular or React.
 It adds technical complexity and complicates the building process.

-Many projects really need the extra flexibility and control provided by frontend based html rendering.
+Many projects really need the extra flexibility and control provided by frontend based HTML rendering.
 A progressive web app is an example where this is an absolute requirement.
 I have seen many projects using Angular or React just because everybody does that.
 It can certainly be overkill for simple company internal applications.
 I have previously in projects used JSP or JSF for backend rendering.
 I think Thymeleaf is a more modern, simpler and better approach, in particular combined with